-This shows your potential buyers that the business is well thought out, you understand the market.
+This shows your potential buyers that the business is well thought out and that you understand the market.

-You will need these if you are going to sell your business because you’ll have to send it out to a lot of potential buyers.
+You will need these if you are thinking of selling your business because you’ll have to send them out to a lot of potential buyers.

 The other thing a business broker does is put together a due diligence pack.

 They WON’T do the due diligence for you.

 There are two main reasons businesses don’t sell: